mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

                       | ResolveEscrow

-The rest code in the module is mainly boilerplate.
+The rest of the code in the module is mostly boilerplate.